ozmodiar192/washyobutt/README.md

 To get the keys and create the application, you go to https://apps.twitter.com/ and sign in with your twitter account.
 There’s a big-ass “Create new App” button.
 Press that and you’ll get a setup form.
 I filled it out, but left callback URL empty because I don’t want Twitter to return me to any site in particular.

-Once you create your app, you’ll see your Consumer Key.
 The twitter API uses oauth.
 The concepts I’m talking about apply to oauth-based api’s, although the exact terminology may differ slightly.

+Once you create your app, you’ll see your Consumer Key.
 Right next to the Consumer Key, you’ll see a link that says “Manage Keys”.
 This is where we’re going to create the actual keys that will let us post shit to twitter.
 If you click in there, you’ll see a button at the bottom to generate access tokens and secrets.
 Copy those down and keep them safe.

 You’ll end up with four keys at the end.
 Here’s what they are and what they’re for:

-Consumer Key: This tells twitter what application you’re talking to.
-My application does one thing - posts commit messages from github.
+Consumer Key: This tells twitter who you are at at the application level.
+My application does one thing - posts commit messages from github as my user.
 Therefore, my user and my application are pretty-much the same.
-If you consider a large application or a research project that’s posting, collecting, or doing something with tweets, it becomes more clear why twitter needs to know the exact application you’re trying to talk to.
+If you consider a large application or a research project with multiple users who are collecting, posting, or analyzing tweets, it makes sense that there should be a layer of abstraction between the user and the application.

 Consumer Secret: This is the private half of the consumer keys.
 It’s not transmitted like the consumer key is.
 You know this, and twitter knows this.
 It’s analogous to your password.
 It’ll be used later to compute authentication information.

-Access Token: Since my “app” is acting on my behalf and posting tweets as me, I need an access token.
-You use your consumer keys to tell twitter “I have access to use the washyobutt application”, so now you need to use the access token to tell it “It’s me, Matt, and I’m allowed to post to my washyobutt account”.
-The consumer key is application-based, and the access token is user-based.
+Access Token: Since my “applicatoin” is acting on my behalf and posting tweets as me, I need an access token.
+You use your consumer keys to tell twitter "I'm the washyobutt application", so now you need to use the access token to tell it that I'm a user who is allowed to post.
+The consumer key is application-based, and the access token is user-based within the context of the application.

 Access Token Secret: This is the secret part of your access token.
 It’s pretty-much the same deal as the consumer secret; it’s the private half of the exchange.